Should I Be on LinkedIn?

 4. LinkedIn can help you build a professional digital presence

-In summary, if you want to have a network of professionals you can tap into when needed, be approached for and find career-related opportunities, and begin building a strong digital identity, LinkedIn is the place to be!
+In summary, if you want to have a network of professionals you can tap into when needed, be approached for and find career-related opportunities, and begin building a strong digital identity, LinkedIn is a great place to be!